Sex education: History

+After the Second World War, some developing countries promoted sex education programs that evolved to address political goals.
+A growing anxiety in some areas of the world over rising birth rates led to population-centered sex education programs.
+For instance, the first sex education curriculum in Singapore between 1966 and 1973 emphasized birth control as a way to avoid overpopulation.
+Reforms in some socialist countries focused on the role of sex education in strengthening family ties within society.
+This was the focus of sex education programs that developed in the German Democratic Republic (GDR) and Cuba during the late twentieth century.
+The evolving content of sex education programs reflected shifting opinions regarding sexuality within each society.
+For example, Swedish sex education guidelines and textbooks published between 1945 and 2000 originally depicted masturbation as inherently harmful but increasingly portrayed it as natural and harmless.

 Globally, the outbreak of AIDS has given a new sense of urgency to sex education.
-In many African countries, where AIDS is at epidemic levels (see HIV/AIDS in Africa), sex education is seen by most scientists as a vital public health strategy.
-Some international organizations such as Planned Parenthood consider that broad sex education programs have global benefits, such as controlling the risk of overpopulation and the advancement of women's rights (see also reproductive rights).
-The use of mass media campaigns has sometimes resulted in high levels of "awareness" coupled with essentially superficial knowledge of HIV transmission.
+In multiple African countries where AIDS is at epidemic levels (see HIV/AIDS in Africa) sex education is seen by most scientists as a vital public health strategy.
+Some international organizations such as Planned Parenthood consider that broad sex education programs have global benefits, such as controlling the risk of overpopulation and advancing women's rights, including reproductive rights.
+The use of mass media campaigns has sometimes resulted in high levels of awareness coupled with essentially superficial knowledge of HIV transmission.

 According to SIECUS, the Sexuality Information and Education Council of the United States, 93% of adults they surveyed support sexuality education in high school and 84% support it in junior high school.
 In fact, 88% of the parents of junior high school students and 80% of parents of secondary school students believe that sex education in school makes it easier for them to talk to their adolescents about sex.
 Also, 92% of adolescents report that they want both to talk to their parents about sex and to have comprehensive in-school sex education.
 Furthermore, a "study, conducted by Mathematica Policy Research on behalf of the US Department of Health and Human Services, found that abstinence-only-until-marriage programs are ineffective."

-The current frontier in the development of Relationship and Sex Education (RSE) is LGBTQ+ inclusion.
+The current frontier in the development of relationship and sex education (RSE) is LGBTQ+ inclusion.
 The recent 2019 guidance update is tentative in its acknowledgement of LGBT people, something which has proved controversial among homo- and transphobic groups, as well as among LGBT allies and pro-inclusion sociologists.
-For example, whilst Birmingham primary schools were overrun with homophobic activists protesting the introduction of LGBT content to the guidance, sociologist Jonathan Glazzard criticized the Department for Education for the document's ambiguity and "opt-out" potential.
+For example, while Birmingham primary schools were protested by Muslim parents opposing the introduction of LGBT content to the guidance, sociologist Jonathan Glazzard criticized the Department for Education for the document's ambiguity and "opt-out" potential.
+The inclusion of this form of sex education is argued to make LGBT students feel more included, and that feelings of safety would foster healthy developmental outcomes for this group.